 Smoky Mountain Knife Works

 The store sells more than just knives and they also have several awesome displays throughout the store.
-We spent way too much time and money here before hitting I-40 and heading home!
+We spent way too much time and money here before heading home!

 Whew….we might have needed a vacation to recover from our vacation!

 We set out to make the most of our weekend in Pigeon Forge and I must say, “Mission accomplished!”
 We were also able to mark this item off of our Fort Liberty Bucket List!
 It was a fun-filled weekend that we will remember forever!